ArchwayTrust/Education-G4S-APISync/G4SApiSync/README.md

   1. Change GetLessonAttendance to True.
   2. If AttendanceFrom and AttendanceTo are left NULL then it will sync yesterdays lesson attendance data.
   3. If you enter a date range within the currently selected dataset it will get data for those dates.

+## SQL Scripts
+After initial setup you should run scripts in the SQL Scripts folder.
+They will:
+  1. Create views to help query database.
+  2. Set recovery mode simple which will stop the log file getting too large.